 Bio:

-In 2025 Crawford was one of four winners of Soho Photo Gallery’s International Portfolio Competition, and he was a finalist under consideration for Photolucida’s Top Critical Mass.
+In 2025 Crawford was a winner of Soho Photo Gallery’s International Portfolio Competition, and was included in Photolucida’s Top 200 Critical Mass.
 His aerial landscapes have been shown at the Ogden Museum in New Orleans, Cape Cod Museum of Art, and Rhode Island Center for Photographic Arts.
-His art prints have been in galleries in New York, Boston, Washington, Pittsburgh, Dallas, St. Louis, Kansas City, Denver, Portland, and San Francisco.
-In addition to his art practice, Crawford has a PhD in clinical psychology from Columbia University.
-He lives and works in Brooklyn, NY.
+His art prints have been in galleries in New York, Los Angeles, Boston, Washington, Pittsburgh, Minneapolis, Dallas, St. Louis, Kansas City, Denver, Portland, and San Francisco.
+In addition to making art, Crawford has a psychotherapy practice in Brooklyn, NY.